juliencarponcy/trialexp/workflow/README.md

 Since the workflow is based on snakemake, you can also use any of the advanced option supported by snakemake.
 For detail please consult the snakemake [documentations](https://snakemake.readthedocs.io/en/stable/executing/cli.html)

+Sometimes you will encounter error in running the pipeline in some of the recordings.
+The default behaviour of snakemake is to stop when it encounters an error.
+You can ask snakemake to skip that problemetic session and continue by adding the `-k` (keep going) option:

+`snakemake --cores --snakefile workflow/pycontrol.smk -k`

 ## Development
 The best way to start developing new script is by using the interactive Python session in VS Code.
 1. Open any scripts in the `workflow/scripts` folder